Georgy Zhukov: Interwar period

+He attended the Frunze Military Academy beginning in 1929, and graduated in 1930.

 In May 1930, Zhukov became commander of the 2nd Cavalry Brigade of the 7th Cavalry Division.
 In February 1931, he was appointed as the Assistant Inspector of Cavalry for the Red Army.

 In May 1933, Zhukov was appointed commander of the 4th Cavalry Division.
-His career was accelerated by the Great Purge, when thousands of officers were arrested and shot, but those associated with the First Cavalry Army were protected.
+His career was accelerated by the Great Purge, when thousands of officers were arrested and shot, but those associated with the First Cavalry Army were protected, as they were battling the Japanese on the edges of Manchuria.
 In 1937, Zhukov became commander of first the 3rd Cavalry Corps, and later the 6th Cavalry Corps.
 In 1938, he became deputy cavalry commander of the Belorussian Military District.